No, I’m not kidding … socks can teach you a valuable lesson for getting more fans on Facebook.

-With a social campaign, a pair of socks, and the type of service that allows a business to celebrate its 40th anniversary—Orange Cycle is able to turn new fans into powerful advocates for its business.
+With a Facebook promotion, a pair of socks, and the type of service that allows a business to celebrate its 40th anniversary—Orange Cycle is able to turn new fans into powerful advocates for its business.

 Find your business’ socks

-As you can see, using a social campaign to grow your fanbase and your business can be as simple as offering a pair of socks.
+As you can see, using a Facebook promotion to grow your fanbase and your business can be as simple as offering a pair of socks.

 By creating an offer your customers will love, using that offer to drive traffic at your place of business, and delivering the service your customers already know and expect, you can bridge the gap between your Facebook marketing and turn your Page into a powerful resource for your organization.